PixelsCamp/talks/machine_that_goes_ping-jose_marcelino.md

 He has experience in applying various sensor and connectivity options - Bluetooth, LoRa, Sigfox, and LTE/NB-IoT - to 'mine' new information from existing systems.
 When not soldering something or trying some new chip he's a regular speaker at meetups and larger events such as Things Conference.

-Other interests include studying generalised networks and their applications e.g. in brain connectivity.

 Links
 -----